swiftlang/swift/docs/ARCOptimization.rst

 on the level of granularity that we actually care about, ignoring superficial changes in SSA form that still yield manipulations of the same reference count.

+.. admonition:: NOTE

-*NOTE* RCIdentityAnalysis is a flow insensitive analysis.
+   RCIdentityAnalysis is a flow insensitive analysis.
 Dataflow that needs to be flow sensitive must handle phi nodes in the dataflow itself.

 Contrasts with Alias Analysis
 -----------------------------